bazko1/pycman/README.md

 - Dependencies: ??
 - Code should be commented using google docs style: https://google.github.io/styleguide/pyguide.html
-- pylint should be used when working with code
+- pylint should be used when working with code : ex. python3 -m pylint --rcfile .pylintrc src/board.py